Getting an Emotional Support Animal in Quebec, CanadaReading Time: 5 minutes

 - You always need an ESA letter.
 It’s not just enough to have been diagnosed with mental disorders.

-- Only a licensed mental health professional can issue an ESA letter.
+- Only a qualified mental health professional can issue an ESA letter.
 Otherwise, it won’t be valid.

 - ESAs do not need to be trained.
 This is the main thing that separates them from service dogs.
 It also means that your pet could become your ESA!
 However, we ALWAYS recommend training your ESA to become a Canine Good Citizen.

-- Any Dogs and cats can be ESAs.
+- Any dog or cat can be ESA.
 There are some strange ESAs out there, but trust us when we say dogs and cats (and the occasional rabbits) are the way to go!

 - Housing is regulated on a province- and case-by-case basis.
 So make sure to read up on Quebec laws.